If you come to study in the UK

-Foreign students usually don’t pay UK tax on foreign income or gains, as long as they’re used for course fees or living costs like:
+Foreign students usually do not pay UK tax on foreign income or gains, as long as they’re used for course fees or living costs like:

 - study materials